LukaB25/Foodie-Society/README.md

 - The confirmation page consist of the same gallery as the form and a text box that lets the user know they have contacted us.
 Even though you can only access the confirmation page by submitting the form, it offers the full control over the site same as the other pages by consisting of the same header and footer for complete control by the user.

+- The gallery was set up in the same way on the confirmation page as the form so selected images are removed on medium sized screens to adjust the screen size and over the most of the screen with no gaps.
+The optional images are returned on small screens.

-- All of the icons on the confirmation page are interactive and will increse in size and change colour on hover.
+- All of the icons on the confirmation page are interactive and will change colour on hover.
 The page is fully resposive and will adapt to screen size.

 ### Features left to implement